Tinnitus at the traffic lights

 Insurers are rightly concerned about tinnitus and deafness claims becoming an increasing feature of low value RTA cases.

-Perhaps in preparation for the introduction of the whiplash reforms, we have already seen a modest increase in the incidence of motor accidents giving rise to tinnitus or deafness complaints.
+Perhaps in preparation for the introduction of the whiplash reforms, we saw a modest increase in the incidence of motor accidents giving rise to tinnitus or deafness complaints.
 This first became a problem in motor claims around three or four years ago, but the frequency then reduced.
 The prevalence of these injuries is expected to increase from those claimant firms and CMCs that stay in the low value, high volume claims market.

 The incentive for these businesses to attain promotion from the OIC portal to the multi-track is huge.
 The Judicial College Guidelines has a range of £6,580 to £42,730 for tinnitus in terms of general damages alone.
 The costs of such a claim also go from potentially zero in the OIC for the whiplash injury to at least tens of thousands of pounds, with the additional tinnitus or deafness feature.